FIBLAB/appusage/index.md

 # Format and Schedule

 This tutorial will be given by five talks in about 4 hours, and each talk will be given by one speakers.
 The detailed scheduling is as follows.
-* 09:00-9:45 Background, App Data Collection and Datasets (Sasu Tarkoma, Yong Li)
+* 09:00-09:45  Background, App Data Collection and Datasets
-* 09:45-10:30 Smartphone App Usage Modeling (Vassilis Kostakos)
+* 09:45-10:30  Smartphone and App Usage Modeling
-* 10:45-11:30 App Usage Prediction and Recommendation(Yong Li)
+* 10:45-11:30  App Usage Prediction and Recommendation
-* 11:30-12:15.
-User Profiling from the App Usage (Sha Zhao)
+* 11:30-12:15  User Profiling from the App Usage, and Conclusion.

 # Dataset and Publications
 ### Datasets